-- participating in a selling group, underwriting securities, or purchasing or selling securities as principal from or to customers rather than from or to only brokers or dealers; - carrying a dealer inventory or holding oneself out as a dealer or market-maker or as otherwise willing to buy or sell particular securities on a continuous basis; - quoting a market in securities or publishing any quotations on or through any quotation system used by dealers, brokers, or institutional investors or otherwise quoting prices, other than on a limited basis through a retail screen broker; - handling money or securities, or executing or clearing securities transactions, for third parties; - · issuing or originating securities; - · extending or arranging for the extension of credit to others in connection with securities; and - engaging in trading transactions for the benefit of others, rather than consistently with one's own judgment and investment and liquidity objectives.9
+- participating in a selling group, underwriting securities, or purchasing or selling securities as principal from or to customers rather than from or to only brokers or dealers; - carrying a dealer inventory or holding oneself out as a dealer or market-maker or as otherwise willing to buy or sell particular securities on a continuous basis; - quoting a market in securities or publishing any quotations on or through any quotation system used by dealers, brokers, or institutional investors or otherwise quoting prices, other than on a limited basis through a retail screen broker; - handling money or securities, or executing or clearing securities transactions, for third parties; - issuing or originating securities; - extending or arranging for the extension of credit to others in connection with securities; and - engaging in trading transactions for the benefit of others, rather than consistently with one's own judgment and investment and liquidity objectives.

-The Rule 15a-6 Conditional Exemption
+The Rule 15a-6 Safe Harbor

-Rule 15a-6 under the Exchange Act (Rule 15a-6) provides a conditional exemption from the US registration requirements that permits non-US broker-dealers (Non-US BDs) to conduct certain activities in the United States and with US persons.10 Pursuant to Rule 15a-6, Non-US BDs may:
+Exchange Act Rule 15a-6 (Rule 15a-6) is a "safe harbor" that permits non-US broker-dealers (Non-US BDs) to conduct certain activities in the United States and with US persons without SEC registration or affiliation with an SEC-registered broker-dealer.
+Pursuant to Rule 15a-6, Non-US BDs may:

-- effect "unsolicited" securities transactions with US persons; - · subject to certain conditions, provide research reports to major U.S. institutional investors; and - subject to certain conditions, solicit and effect securities transactions for certain types of counterparties
+- effect "unsolicited" securities transactions with US persons; - solicit and effect securities transactions for certain types of counterparties; and - subject to certain conditions, provide research to certain large institutional investors.

-In addition, pursuant to a no-action letter issued by the SEC Staff in January 1996 (the 1996 Staff Letter), Non-US BDs may, subject to the conditions detailed in the 1996 Staff Letter, effect certain transactions in non-US securities with US fiduciaries acting for the account of offshore clients.11
+In addition, pursuant to a no-action letter issued by the SEC Staff in January 1996 (the 1996 Staff Letter), Non-US BDs may, subject to the conditions detailed in the 1996 Staff Letter, effect certain transactions in non-US securities with US fiduciaries acting for the account of offshore clients.